 We’re about to dig into something a bit more technical than we usually discuss on this blog, but I promise it’s worth it.
 Understanding the concept can have a direct impact on your investment results.

-Risk (in the finance-world sense of the term) can be broadly divided into two categories:
+Risk can be broadly divided into two categories:

 - Diversifiable risk, and